netj/cs.stanford.edu-netj/index.md

 <br>
 [Jennifer Widom][] is my advisor, and the wonderful [InfoLab][] members inspire me.
 <br>
-You can find me at Gates 430, or reach me via <myFirstName.myLastName@Stanford.EDU>.
+You can find me at [Gates 430][], or reach me via <myFirstName.LastName@Stanford.EDU>.
 <br>
 <br style="clear:both;">
-My research interests are in *Graph Data Management and Query Processing*, and *Managing Computational Experiments*.
+My research interests are in *Graph Data Management and Query Processing* and *Managing Computational Experiments*.
 <br>
 <br style="clear:both;">
 For more info,